 - Be willing to serve as a source of information on how to get involved in undergraduate research

-- Provide a letter of support from a Texas A&M faculty mentor, due on Friday, March 8, 2019 at noon
+- Provide a letter of support from a Texas A&M faculty mentor, due by noon on March 5, 2020.

 Successful applicants will be expected to: